danielharrell/LectFall2015/Question.md

 the word "what".
 So how am I using it?

 I am using it, evidently, to ask you *what* you had for lunch.
-And the grammatical role it plays seems clear enough.
+And the grammatical role it plays in my sentence seems clear enough.
 It functions, so we say, as a pronoun.
 And this means, we might presume, that it is taking the place of a noun.
 But what noun?
 Again, we might presume this would be whatever noun, or noun-phrase, identifies what you had for lunch.
 In this case, then, the noun would be "pizza."
 But there is already a problem with this analysis, or at least a puzzle.
 It gives a fair enough explanation, I think, of how you might use the pronoun "what" in your answer; for example, if you were to say: "what I had for lunch today was pizza".
 But since my question precedes your answer, and prompts your answer, it presumably makes sense in advance of your answer, no matter the answer, even if the answer were "I had nothing for lunch today; I was too busy to eat."
 But this suggests that when *I* use the pronoun "what" in my question, it cannot take the place of *any* noun, lest my question turn into the answer.
 But then am I *not* using the word "what" in my question as a pronoun?
-This can't quite be right either.
+There is a problem with this possibility too.
 For even if my question makes sense in advance of any answer, as a question it asks for an answer; and in this case for the very answer you give about what you had for lunch.
 Indeed, in this direction, we might say that the noun "pizza" is too general, rather than too specific, to have been replaced in advance by the pronoun "what" in my question.
-In asking you what you had for lunch, after all, I am asking you about the very piece of pizza you had for lunch, all other pizza aside.
+After all, in asking you what you had for lunch, I am asking you about the very piece of pizza you had for lunch, all other pizza aside.

 But what should we make, then, of my use of the word "what"?
-If my question is to make sense in advance of your answer, then this pronoun will have to take the place of *whatever* you might have had for lunch, as if its reference to your lunch were indeterminate.
-Yet if my question is to make sense as *asking* for your answer, then this pronoun will have to take the place of *exactly* what you had for lunch, as if its reference to your lunch were determinate, even singular.
+If my question is to make sense in advance of your answer, then this pronoun, if it *is* a pronoun, will have represent *whatever* you might have had for lunch, as if its reference to your lunch were indefinite.
+Yet if my question is to make sense as *asking* for your answer, then this pronoun will have to represent *exactly* what you had for lunch, as if its reference to your lunch were definite, even unique.
 And since I only have to ask the question once, we can presume that the pronoun "what" is somehow making both references at once, as if it could take the place of any lunch you might have had and the one lunch you actually had at the very same time.
-But what kind of pronoun, then, is this?
+But what kind of pronoun is this?

-There is another pronoun in my question, and it seems related to the first.
-For my question is not about what anyone else had for lunch, but just about what *you* had for lunch.
-So what kind of pronoun is this?
-Well, it can begin to look a lot like the pronoun "what".
+There is another pronoun like this in my question, as it happens, related to the first.
+For my question is about what *you* had for lunch.
+And this means, evidently, that I can use the pronoun "you", without any reference to a noun it might have replaced, to address my question to each of you, as if my reference to you both included and excluded anyone else, at least in the audience.
+And this seems something like the way I can use the pronoun "what", again without reference to any noun it might have replaced, to ask my question about *what* you had for lunch, as if my reference to your lunch both included and excluded anything else, at least that was edible and available.

+yet somehow mean just you,
 The noun, or name, that "you" might be replacing is nowhere to be found in my question, or even in your answer; and yet the question can still be asked, and answered.
 And this lack of name or noun for the pronoun "you" seems connected to the way that in using it, I can address my question to all of you, yet somehow mean each of you, in something like the way I can use "what" to make my question about whatever you might have had for lunch, yet mean the one thing you actually had for lunch.
 Use taking the place of language for "you".
 Mention today.

 One might think of this pronoun and today as peculiar to my question.
 But , , which uses another pronoun "I" in place of "you".